DaveB93/lambda-ecs-fargate-updownstatus/README.md

 Initially I'm just throwing this up on github so people can build off my work.
 I will clean it up in the future so that it's more presentable

 I'm new to node, and typescript / javascript coding, so don't use this an example of good code. comments and suggestions are welcome.
 I wrote this in Node / typescript because the eventual plan in my head is to submit a pull request that incorporates this into https://github.com/rileydakota/valheim-ecs-fargate-cdk , and keeping the same language as was already there is probably preferred.
-That said, this code is prety slow.
+That said, this code is pretty slow.
 I feel like I'm doing something wrong that it takes over a second to get the public IP of an ecs task.
-I'm seriously thinking about making a Java version of the status function atleast.
+I'm seriously thinking about making a Java version of the status function at least.

-The origin of this code was primarlily git@github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/lambda.git
+The origin of this code was mostly git@github.com/awsdocs/aws-doc-sdk-examples/tree/master/javascriptv3/example_code/lambda.git

 The [preview version of the AWS SDK for JavaScript v3](https://github.com/aws/aws-sdk-js-v3) is available.